Weekly Crypto Card Intel

 *Year 1 Cost = Issuance + Annual Fee only.
 Excludes usage-based fees (FX, ATM, crypto conversion spread).

-Here's how much cashback you'd earn annually if you spent $3,000/month ($36,000/year) on everyday purchases with each card at their base tier:
+This is how much cashback you'd earn annually spending $3,000/month ($36,000/year) on everyday purchases with each card at their base tier:

 | Card | Rate | Monthly Cashback | Annual Cashback | Annual Fee | Net Annual Reward |